onlyjus/openBTCtrader/README.md

 =============

-This python project has been created with intention of providing a platform to facility the trading of bitcoins on the various exchanges.
+This python project has been created with intention of providing a platform to facilitate the trading of bitcoins on the various exchanges.

 Please contribute to the project or donate BTC to: